 This handy navigation feature lets you expand the tree in the Solution Explorer, auto-scroll and highlight the item corresponding to the current document.
 It is especially useful when you have a massive solution, or a limited screen area that forces you to shrink the Solution Explorer window to the limit.

-Navigating to Recent Locations
+Navigating to recent locations

 ReSharper keeps track of your actions and navigation history, and offers some commands that let you navigate to places where you have edited or just studied the code.

-Hierarchy of Includes
+Hierarchy of includes

 ReSharper allows you to visually analyze the hierarchy of includes for a single include directive or for a file.

-By default, child nodes of each file represent files included into this file, which corresponds to the Includee mode on the toolbar.
+By default, child nodes of each file represent files included in this file, which corresponds to the Includee mode on the toolbar.
 You can switch to the Includers mode.
 In this mode, child nodes of a file represent files in the current scope that include this file.

-Navigate to Action
+Navigate to action

-There are two types of bookmarks:
+There are two kinds of bookmarks that you can use:

-For more information, see Bookmarks
+For more information, refer to Bookmarks

 ReSharper provides an easy way to track tasks and technical debt in your code — code items (comments, string literals, or identifiers) matching a specific pattern can be easily located in the editor as well as in the whole solution using the To-do Explorer window.

-For more information, see Using To-do Lists
+For more information, refer to To-do lists